octopipe/cloudx/docs/docs/concepts.md

 **Infra**: The infra represents the infraestructure diagram with the steps and orchestration by dependencies, this is a CRD.

-**ConnectionInterface**: The connection interface represents the outputs of a specific task executed from infra, this is a CRD.
+**TaskOutput**: The connection interface represents the outputs of a specific task executed from infra, this is a CRD.

 **ProviderConfig**: The providerconfig is a set of configurations to create the cloudx connection with the cloud environment, this is a CRD.